reflectoring/reflectoring.github.io/content/blog/2022/2022-07-25-node-logging-winston.md

 ---
-title: "Node.js Logging: Novice to Expert"
+title: "Node.js Logging with Winston"
 categories: ["Node"]
-date: 2022-07-19 00:00:00 +1100
+date: 2022-07-25 00:00:00 +1100
 authors: ["ajibade"]
 description: "Introducing Node Js Developers to Logging Using Winston Loggers"
-image: images/stock/0125-nodejs-logging.jpg
+image: images/stock/0031-matrix-1200x628-branded.jpg
-url: winston-logger
+url: node-logging-winston
 ---

 Logging is used to provide accurate context about what occurs in our application, it is the documentation of all events that happen within an application.
 Logging is a great way to retrace all steps taken prior to an error/event in applications to understand them better.

-Large scale applications should have error/event logs, especially for significant and high-volume activity.
+Large-scale applications should have error/event logs, especially for significant and high-volume activity.

 {{% github "https://github.com/thombergs/code-examples/tree/master/nodejs/logging-file" %}}